 How does the gallbladder work?

 The gallbladder is located right underneath the liver.
-This thin-walled, pear-shaped sack is about 7 to 10 centimeters (2.7 to 3.9 inches) long and up to 5 centimeters (2 inches) across at its widest point.
+This thin-walled, pear-shaped organ is about 7 to 10 centimeters (2.7 to 3.9 inches) long and up to 5 centimeters (2 inches) across at its widest point.

 The gallbladder stores and concentrates bile from the liver.
 The bile is then released into the first section of the small intestine (the duodenum), where it helps your body to break down and absorb fats from food.